originphp/website/source/docs/elasticsearch.md

 If you need to improve performance of your database or implement more advanced searching you case use Elasticsearch.
 OriginPHP makes it ultra simple to implement.

+> To use the Elasticsearch features you will need to install Elasticsearch 7.0 or greater.

 ## Configuration

 Here I will cover the configuration of Elasticsearch, the installation instructions for Elasticsearch with Docker are at the bottom of this guide.